1. Complain about contraception

 Nobody should ever feel manipulated into having sex.
 Emotional manipulation can make someone feel like they have an obligation to have sex with another person, even though they do not.

-The response: “If you really loved me, you wouldn’t use a line like that.”
+“If you really loved me, you wouldn’t use a line like that.”

 “If that’s really how you feel, then you’re right - our relationship is over.”